sashkoristov/DAppMaster-2020W/project/project.md

 ----

-# Project 3: Prediction of stock prices `S3, Forecast, webhook` (Python, Java, node.js)
+# Project 3: Prediction of stock prices `Storage, Forecast, webhook` (Python, Java, node.js)

 You'll create a real-life FC to predict the price of stocks you can buy and sell.